Hands of a guy on laptop keyboard

 What can the Amazons teach us?

-It is a fact – even though it may have escaped the New York Times – the Amazons were real fighting and warring women of the Scythian steppes that extended from the Danube basin all the way to Mongolia.
-In the last ten years, advances in DNA techniques allowed archeologists to determine the sex of bodies in kurgans – burial mounds scattered throughout the steppes.
-Conventionally identified as “warriors” interred with their weapons and horses, the remnants have often turned out to be those of women.
+It is a fact – even though it may have escaped The New York Times – that the Amazons were real fighting and warring women of the Scythian steppes, which extended from the Danube basin all the way to Mongolia.
+In the last ten years, advances in DNA techniques have allowed archaeologists to determine the sex of bodies in kurgans – burial mounds scattered throughout the steppes.
+Conventionally identified as ‘warriors’ interred with their weapons and horses, the remains have often turned out to be those of women.

 It makes eminent sense.
-Given their environment and the lack of restraining structures,[1] nomadic people lived by consensus.
-The fluidity of roles prevailed, all the way down to the family.
-How could on stop girls, living among the herds, from building attachments to horses?[2]
-From riding with the boys to becoming skilled archers, and then on to wielding a battle ax, the progression is open-ended.
-When raiders attack a camp, all better fight, particularly if the men have themselves gone long-distance raiding.
+Given their environment and the lack of restraining structures, nomadic people lived by consensus (DNA analysis of horses shows that many mares were domesticated, but just one stallion; my wild conjecture is that girls were the first who took to wild fillies, and grew up together in a camp).
+Fluidity of roles prevailed, all the way down to the family.
+How could one stop girls, living among the herds, from building attachments to horses?
+From riding with the boys to becoming skilled archers, and then on to wielding a battle axe, the progression was open-ended.
+When raiders attacked a camp, all had to fight, particularly if the men had themselves gone on long-distance raids.

-Across the whole Eurasian continent, the steppes border on agricultural lands to the south.
-The settled – from Greece to China – developed many stories and myths about these free-ranging nomadic people, and their warrior women.
-Where equivalent conditions in Africa prevailed, equivalent myths often materialized.
+Across the whole Eurasian continent, the steppes border agricultural lands to the south.
+The settled peoples – from Greece to China – developed many stories and myths about these free-ranging nomadic people and their warrior women.
+Where equivalent conditions in Africa prevailed, equivalent myths often materialised.

-Other civilizations, mainly east and south of the Mediterranean, tell of pitched but inconclusive battles, followed by duels among opposing leaders, and ending in consensual sex all around.[4]
-After that, the Amazon would return to their free life.
-They would keep the girls, and send the boys to their fathers.
-This “division” may reflect a link between agriculture and patriarchy.[5]
+Other civilisations, mainly east and south of the Mediterranean, tell of pitched but inconclusive battles, followed by duels among opposing leaders, and ending in consensual sex all around.
+After that, the Amazons would return to their free life.
+They would keep the girls and send the boys to their fathers.
+This ‘division’ may reflect a link between agriculture and patriarchy.
+(Whether Amazons were actually virgins, or simply unmarried, is not clear to me from the sources.
+I suspect that the latter is the case.
+This ambiguity is a recurring topos in antiquity.).

-Why the Greeks developed a topos involving the destruction of “strange,” and the “other,” is anyone’s guess.
-It certainly antedates the Persian wars.
-The topos of battle ending in friendship between the contenders, rather than death, on the other hand, is present in the Gilgamesh Epos, possibly 3’000 years old.[6]
+Why the Greeks developed a topos involving the destruction of the ‘strange’ and the ‘other’ is anyone’s guess.
+It certainly antedates the Persian Wars.
+The topos of battle ending in friendship between the contenders rather than death, on the other hand, is present in the Epic of Gilgamesh, possibly 3,000 years old.

-The underlying theme that the “foreign” has to be destroyed, however, has become a Western archetype.
-The “clash of civilizations” is but a current example.
+The underlying theme that the ‘foreign’ has to be destroyed, however, has become a Western archetype.
+The ‘clash of civilisations’ is but a current example.

-[1] The nomadic lifestyle even crosses gendered tasks like iron smelting.
-Usually a strictly male domain, [see: Alain TESTART (2014): L’amazone et la cuisinière.
-Anthropologie de la division sexuelle du travail.
-Gallimard, Paris], according to Nart woman invented ironworking.
-The Narts lived on the Caucasian steppes and in the mountains between the Black and the Caspian seas.
-[See: Adrienne MAYOR (2014): The Amazons.
-Lives and legends of warrior women across the ancient world.
-Princeton University Press, Princeton. (pg.
-360)].
+1 The nomadic lifestyle even crosses gendered tasks like iron smelting.
+Usually a strictly male domain, according to the Narts, women invented ironworking (see L’Amazone et la cuisinière: Anthropologie de la division sexuelle du travail by Alain Testart (2014)).
+The Narts lived on the Caucasian steppes and in the mountains between the Black and Caspian Seas (see The Amazons: Lives and Legends of Warrior Women Across the Ancient World by Adrienne Mayor (2014)).
 Again, it makes sense: where iron is found in bogs, ironworking is a comparatively sedentary activity.

 0 replies